a12345615/sales_analysis/README.md

-# sales_analysis
-Sales analysis helps businesses evaluate their sales performance by identifying trends, top-performing products, customer preferences, and revenue patterns.
-It provides insights for better decision-making, forecasting, and growth strategies.
 # Sales-Analytics
 The objective of this Power BI report is to create a visually appealing and user-friendly dashboard that communicates key performance metrics for Northwind Traders effectively.
 This report is designed to generate insights into customer behavior, sales patterns, and employee performance, enabling stakeholders to make informed, data-driven decisions.
 The objective of this Power BI report is to create a visually appealing and user-friendly dashboard that communicates key performance metrics for Northwind Traders effectively.
 This report is designed to generate insights into customer behavior, sales patterns, and employee performance, enabling stakeholders to make informed, data-driven decisions.